-By choosing a career in the rail industry, you’ll join the more than 31,000 Canadians working in railway operations, maintenance, technology, customer service and leadership positions.
-Railway employees earn an average of close to $94,000 a year ― among the highest annual earnings in Canadian industry.
+By choosing a career in the rail industry, you’ll join the close to 32,000 Canadians working in railway operations, maintenance, technology, customer service and leadership positions.
+Railway employees earn an average of more than $95,000 a year ― among the highest annual earnings in Canadian industry.

 You’ll also have the opportunity to work at one of Canada’s largest employers (CN or CP), or at a smaller rail business.
 Scroll through the images below to see the many types of Canadian railways in operation today.
 If you’d like to learn more about the industry, visit the Railways 101 section of railcan.ca.
 You may also want to take our short quiz, to see if you have what it takes for a career in rail.